 - Seventeenth-Century Women Writers in England & Early America

 - Race and Travel in Sixteenth-Century Poetry & Prose

 - Spenser & Marlowe: Theories of Imitation, Intertextuality, and Poetic Rivalry

 - Women Writers, Julian of Norwich to Mary Wollstonecraft

 - The Culture of Manuscripts in Early Modern England

 Faculty and graduate students in early periods (medieval to 18th-century) gather regularly to discuss texts suggested by the group members, read plays aloud, and attend theatrical productions.
 The reading group offers a pleasant, intellectually stimulating atmosphere for scholarly conversation.
 People argue vigorously but constructively and mingle amicably, whatever their critical or theoretical differences.

 The Penn State Library, which provides access to Early English Books Online, the Chadwyck-Healey English Drama and Poetry databases, the World Shakespeare Bibliography, and other holdings, is an excellent resource for the study of early modern literature.

 Penn State is a member of the Folger Institute consortium, which gives our students and faculty access to the Folger Shakespeare Library in Washington, D.C.
 Less than four hours away, the Folger is home to the world’s largest and finest collection of Shakespeare materials and to major collections of other rare Renaissance books, manuscripts, and works of art.
 Because Penn State belongs to the Folger Consortium, our students are able to utilize the collections and regularly take courses with distinguished faculty from across the globe.

-Early modern literature and culture from the Reformation to the Restoration; Milton and his contemporaries; literature in relation to politics and religion; book history and textual studies; Shakespeare; literature and war.
+Early modern literature and culture from the Reformation to the Restoration; Milton and his contemporaries; literature in relation to politics and religion; book history and textual studies; Shakespeare; Renaissance intellectual history.